vesoft-inc/nebula-docs/docs-2.0/graph-computing/nebula-analytics.md

 ## Prerequisites

 - The NebulaGraph Analytics installation package has been obtained.
 [Contact us](https://www.nebula-graph.io/contact) to apply.

 - The [license](analytics-ent-license.md) is ready.

+- The [HDFS](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/ClusterSetup.html) 2.2.x or later has been deployed.

+- The JDK 1.8 has been deployed.

 ## Scenarios